(All fields required)

 Teresa Smolarek, PhD Director, Cytogenetics Laboratory 513-636-7221 email@example.com

 Associate Professor, UC Department of Pediatrics

-PhD: Medical Genetics, Indiana University School of Medicine, 1995.
+PhD: Medical Genetics, Indiana University School of Medicine, Indianapolis, IN, 1995.

 Certification: American Board of Medical Genetics, Clinical Cytogenetics, 2002; Clinical Molecular Genetics, 2005.